chromiumembedded/cef/tools/distrib/linux/README.txt

 * Other resources
     chrome.pak
+    devtools_resources.pak
-  Note: The chrome.pak file must exist in the same directory as the executable.
+  Note: The pak files must exist in the same directory as libcef.so.

 LICENSING